-This is a grafted rose, not an own root rose.
+This is a grafted rose, not an own-root rose.
 I want to keep the graft visible to make sure I do not get any canes sprouting below the graft.

-I won’t get into the specifics of grafted versus own root right now but typically I prefer own root roses.
+I won’t get into the specifics of grafted versus own root right now but typically I prefer own-root roses.
 One day I will write an entire post of why.

 Where to place your potted rose for recovery.

 Put the rose in a spot that gets mostly shade.
-I start the first two weeks or so in total shade then I move the potted rose under a tree where it gets light dappled sun.
+I start the first two weeks or so in the total shade then I move the potted rose under a tree where it gets light-dappled sun.
 I keep the soil around the pot moist so there is plenty of humidity.
 You could cover this with something to create a greenhouse effect if you prefer but I don’t find it any more effective.

 Keeping the soil around the potted rose and the soil in the pot moist does the trick.
 Keep a close eye on the rose canes for some new growth.
 That means it is probably growing new roots.
 Keep the rose in the pot until you have lots of new growth or even roses blooming.

 Here is the Candyland rose I dug up and potted in May.
-In a couple months it not only leafed out but it was blooming too.
+In a couple of months it not only leafed out but it was blooming too.

 The Olivia Rose Austin rose has new shoots on it and I am hoping that means it is growing new roots.
-I have a couple more months of nice weather and I will know by first frost if it has been salvaged.
+I have a couple more months of nice weather and I will know by the first frost if it has been salvaged.

-I am going to give the repellent a real long term test.
+I am going to give the repellent a real long-term test.
 This Fall I am going to replant some lilies (winter food for voles and they decimated all of mine last winter) and see if the repellent keeps the critters away.)
 The results will be shared next summer.